 Never feel the pain of sandwich envy again.
 This keto gyro is filling and fresh.
-Soft low carb naan, well-seasoned chicken, and some cool, creamy, crunchy, (and pickled!) toppings—every bite is full of flavor and texture.
-This is one of my all-time favorite lunches and low carb dinners.
+Soft keto naan, well-seasoned chicken, and some cool, creamy, crunchy, (and pickled!) toppings—every bite is full of flavor and texture.
+This is one of my all-time favorite lunches and keto dinners.

 It All Started With Sandwich Envy